cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 ## Typical test development lifecycle

 A typical developer writes some tests.
-Because he's a good dev and he cares about clean code rules, he refactor those tests and extract duplicated code responsible for preparing and cleaning up test fixtures to separate methods intended for SetUp and TearDown.
-Those methods are run implicitly by test framework before and after each tests.
-Another developer add few more tests and as he sees that all code responsible for preparing and cleaning data is put in the SetUp and TearDown methods he also refactor newly added tests and moves appropriate parts of those tests to SetUp and TearDown methods.
-Yet another developer follows the same path.
+Being a conscientious developer who values clean code principles, he refactors these tests, extracting the duplicated code responsible for preparing and cleaning up test fixtures into separate methods intended for SetUp and TearDown.
+These methods are implicitly run by the test framework before and after each test.
+Another developer adds a few more tests and, noticing that all code responsible for preparing and cleaning data is placed in the SetUp and TearDown methods, also refactors the newly added tests, moving the appropriate parts of those tests to the SetUp and TearDown methods.
+Subsequently, another developer follows suit.

 ## The problem
 The work pattern described above leads to the following problems:

-1. SetUp and TearDown methods become a dumpster fire.
-After a while it's impossible to tell which parts of those methods serve to which tests cases.
-It's not only a maintenance problem but it could also lead to performance issues as the sum of setup and cleanup operations for all tests will be run for each test.
+1. The SetUp and TearDown methods tend to become overly complex.
+Over time, it becomes challenging to discern which parts of these methods correspond to specific test cases.
+This issue presents not only a maintenance challenge but can also lead to performance problems as the cumulative setup and cleanup operations for all tests are executed for each individual test.
-2. It's harder to understand test scenario without jumping between the actual test code and SetUp and TearDown methods.
+2. Understanding the test scenario becomes more difficult as it requires jumping back and forth between the actual test code and the SetUp and TearDown methods.
 Sometimes it's not even obvious that such methods exist, especially when somebody goes even further end extract those methods to base class and starts using test class inheritance.
-Having multiple levels of test class inheritance with a SetUp and TearDown is a real hell.
 3. As the test cases method needs to access objects prepared by SetUp method, the test class starts being polluted with extra members.
 It can negatively contribute to test readability.
 4. If the teardown method fails, the test case is still marked as success.
 This might hide issues with your test suite for a long time.

-Those observations are not a novel discovery.
-Some of those problems were described by James Newkirk (co-author of Nunit) in one of his blog posts in 2007 https://jamesnewkirk.typepad.com/posts/2007/09/why-you-should-.html It was 17 years ago and people are still practice those patterns.
-This might be due to the fact that James pointed out the problem but he didn't show a solution.
+These observations are not a new discovery.
+Some of those problems were described by James Newkirk (co-author of Nunit) in one of his blog posts in 2007 https://jamesnewkirk.typepad.com/posts/2007/09/why-you-should-.html Despite that was 17 years ago, people continue to adopt these problematic patterns.
+This might be due to the fact that James highlighted the problem but he didn't offer a solution.

 ## The Solution

-I solve this problem by taking the leverage of `IDiposable` types.
-This is very simple to implement and thanks to `using declaration syntax` introduced in C# 8 it's very neat in application:
+I solve this issue by taking the leverage of `IDiposable` types.
+This is very simple to implement, and thanks to `using declaration syntax` introduced in C# 8, it's very neat in application:

 ```cs